Khang-Thai1/Machine-Learning-Class/README.md

 In this assignment I worked with Meinhard Capucao and we used a quantitative dataset and qualitative dataset to be able to generate a Linear Regression model, a Logistic Regression model, and a Bayes model.
 The dataset for Linear Regression modle can be found [here](https://github.com/Khang-Thai1/Machine-Learning-Class/blob/main/diamonds.csv).
 The notebook for Regression can be found [here](https://github.com/Khang-Thai1/Machine-Learning-Class/blob/main/Regression.pdf) along with the code [here](https://github.com/Khang-Thai1/Machine-Learning-Class/blob/main/Regression.Rmd)
 The dataset for Classification can be found [here](https://github.com/Khang-Thai1/Machine-Learning-Class/blob/main/Invistico_Airline.csv).
 The notebook for the Classification can be found [here](https://github.com/Khang-Thai1/Machine-Learning-Class/blob/main/Classification.pdf) and code [here](https://github.com/Khang-Thai1/Machine-Learning-Class/blob/main/Classification.Rmd).

+## Assignment 4 - ML Algorithm from Scratch
+In this assignment I worked with Meinhard Capucao and we used the titantic dataset that was given to us to find the predictions and probabilities using logistic regression and Naive Bayes model.
+The dataset and code can be found below.
+The titanic dataset can be found [here]().
+The code for Logistic Regression can be found [here]().
+The code for Naive Bayes can be found [here]().
+The Documentation can be found [here]().